This Study Says These are the 5 Best and Worst States at Saving Money

 2. Use a Set-It-and-Forget-It Investing App

-And it’s easier to tuck that money away with micro-investing apps like Acorns and Stash, which let you do it automatically.
+Making yourself save is no easy feat.
+It’s easier to tuck that money away with micro-investing apps like Acorns and Stash, which let you do it automatically.

 With Acorns, you can set the app to simply round up your debit- or credit-card purchases to the nearest dollar.
 The pocket change is then squirreled away into your Acorns account.
 If you have a balance less than $5,000, you’ll pay a $1 monthly fee, plus 0.5% of your balance.